 What are the retail and restaurant segments that will benefit the most from self-service kiosks?

 Self-service is being widely used in stores and quick-service restaurants (QSRs) today.
 When the self-service kiosk concept was initially introduced, it began as a way to offer convenience to shoppers, but it was soon discovered that kiosks have added benefits for employees.
-Kiosks help streamline store and restaurant operations and improve the overall customer experiences.
+Kiosks help streamline store and restaurant operations, such as Restaurant Accounting Services, and improve the overall customer experiences.
 We continue to see impressive positive metrics and ROI from the use of self-service including up to 25% increase in average order size and up to 50% reduction in customer wait time.
 In 2018, we’re expecting self-service to mature in both the retail and QSR industry as more businesses recognize the positive return on this type of investment.

 What are some of the challenges retail and restaurant operators have for self-service kiosks?